JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 🔋 BMS (BATTERY MANAGEMENT SYSTEM) AND BATTERY MANAGEMENT

-The BMS is the brain that controls temperature, power, charging, and battery life.
-On the Avenger, it has a significant impact on:
+The BMS is the brain that controls battery temperature, power, charging, and lifespan.
+On the Avenger, it greatly affects:

 - DC charging speed;